Outsource Your Working Memory

 You don’t need to use this many tools; a small notepad can work just as well.

 We’re bombarded with information every day.
-Trying to hold it all in your head is a recipe for stress.
+Trying to hold it all in your head is impossible and will quickly lead to overwhelm.

 Outsourcing your working memory helps reduce that stress and close open loops.